ijyapu/GUI1HW5/README.md

 5. Calculation: The game accurately calculates the scoring bonuses associated with these squares based on the assigned tile values, enhancing strategic gameplay.
 The game also keeps track of the score of multiple words.
 6. Score Display: Above the Scrabble board, the game provides a score tracker that informs the user about the word they are currently forming, the current score, and the number of remaining tiles in their possession as well as the scores that they have accumulated so far.
 7. Word Selection Display: There are seven dots positioned above the Scrabble board.
 These dots serve as visual indicators, representing the selected and placed words on the board.

+Please note that this game heavily relies on the assignment instruction rather than the real-life game.
+This game also missed one requirement given in the rubric which is that players are able to drag the words with space in between.
+Instead, of bouncing the tile back to the rack, it keeps it there.
+Other than that, everything is working well.

 # These are some of the features that the user can enjoy.